zcrayfish/gophernicus/INSTALL.md

 - You probably want to support as many listeners as possible.
   We allow this through the use of a comma seperated list to `--listener`.
-- The default gopher root is `/var/gopher`; many disributions prefer `/srv`.
+- The default gopher root is `/var/gopher`; many distributions prefer `/srv`.